hot-glue-for-rails/hot-glue/README.md

 `rails generate hot_glue:scaffold Line --nested=invoice`

-Remember, you should match what you have in your `routes.rb` file.
+Remember, nested should match how the hierarchy of nesting is in your `routes.rb` file.
+(Which Hot Glue does not create or edit for you.)

 #### Example #2: Two-level Nesting